ionic-team/stencil-site/src/docs/config/overview.md

 sourceMap: true
 ```

-Sourcemaps create a translation between Stencil components that are written in TypeScript & JSX and JavaScript that is
+Sourcemaps create a translation between Stencil components that are written in TypeScript/JSX and the resulting JavaScript that is
 output by Stencil.
-They allow for a better debugging experience for Stencil components, in that they allow external
+Enabling source maps in your project allows for an improved debugging experience for Stencil components.
+For example, they allow external
 tools (such as an Integrated Development Environment) to add breakpoints directly in the original source code.
 This
 allows you to 'step through' your code line-by-line, to inspect the values held in variables, to observe logic
 flow, and more.